SnowySailor/Checkout-Order-Total-Kata/README.md

 }
 ```
 The `"price"` field is the decimal cost of the item per billing unit.
 For example, if the `"price"` of a can of soup is set to $5.00 and the `"billing_method"` is set to `"unit"`, then the total pre-tax cost of 3 cans of soup would be 3 * $5.00, or $15.00.
 However, if the `"price"` of 1 pound of grapes is set to $2.35 and the grapes have a `"billing_method"` of `"weight"`, then 2 pounds of grapes would cost 2 * $2.35, or $4.70.

+It is not necessary to provide a `"special"` if the item being created does not have one active.
+To add a special to (or modify a special on) an existing item, go through the same process described above for changing the `"price"` but for the `"special"` this time.

 ---
 ### `/getitem?identifier={item_identifier}`